 On top of that, they noted that it was more environmentally-friendly to avoid left-hand turns.
 After all, those trucks waiting to turn were still creating emissions.

 Finally, safety came into the picture.
 There were a “disproportionate number of accidents” when trucks attempted to turn left.
 The risk of crossing that other lane was too great.
 A single accident could injure the driver, result in a lawsuit, damage the truck and delay shipments.
 It also meant other vehicles had to pick up the slack.
 It was more effective to just avoid left turns entirely so as to cut back on accidents.

 Not all trucking companies and commercial vehicles follow these same rules, and they cause extra accidents because of it.
-If you get injured in an accident, you need to know what legal steps to take.
+If you get injured in an accident, contact a Bethlehem commercial accident lawyer.